techfolios/template-old/essays/javascript-baby.md

   - Introduction to Javascript
 ---

-## The journey of learning JavaScript through athletic software engineering explained with the metaphor of raising a child
+## The journey of learning JavaScript through athletic software engineering explained using the model of child care.

-### My baby is born
+### My baby is born!

 In the fall semester of my freshman year of college, I took my first coding class and got knocked up by Computer Science.
 On August 20th, 2018 I gave birth to a Javascript baby.